pni-lab/connattractor/docs/01-paper.md

 These results provide a fresh perspective on the neural mechanisms beyond pain and its self-regulation and provides a mechanistic account for the role of both "traditional" pain-related regions and the NAc in pain regulation ({numref}`task-validity`D).
 These results also highlight, that thr conceptual distinction between resting and task states might be - to a large degree - a false dichotomy.
 Rather, the brain is in a constant state of flux, which is only slightly perturbed by task states (even by so salient stimuli as pain) and the Hopfield projection can be used to visualize and quantify these dynamics.

 To provide a comprehensive picture on how other tasks map onto the Hopfield projection, we obtained various task-based meta-analytic activation maps from Neurosynth (see Supplementary material X for details)  and plotted them on the Hopfield projection ({numref}`task-validity`E).
 This analysis revealed that the Hopfield projection can be used to visualize and quantify the dynamics of a wide range of cognitive processes, including sensory, motor, cognitive and social processes and reveals that the two principal axes of the projection map well to internal vs. external context and active inference vs. passive perception, respectively.
-In this coordinate system, visual processing is labeled "external-passive", sensory-motor processes "external-active", language, verbal cognition and working memory is labelled "internal-active" and long-term memory and autobiographic narratives fall into the "internal-passive" regime.
+In this coordinate system, visual processing is labeled "external-passive", sensory-motor processes "external-active", language, verbal cognition and working memory is labelled "internal-active" and long-term memory and autobiographic narratives fall into the "internal-passive" regime ({numref}`task-validity`F).
 This analysis also revealed that the Hopfield projection can be used to visualize and quantify the dynamics of a wide range of cognitive processes, including sensory, motor, cognitive and social processes and reveals that the two principal axes of the projection map well to internal vs. external context and active inference vs. passive perception, respectively.

 These results highlight a very powerful feature of the proposed generative framework, namely that it can be used to simulate and predict brain activity under different conditions.
 Predicting the effect of lower or higher level of activity in certain regions, or lower or higher connectivity among them, on global brain dynamics and responses to various tasks provides unprecedented opportunities for forecasting the effect of interventions, such as pharmacological or non-invasive brain stimulation, on brain function.

 ## Clinical relevance

+In our final analysis, we provide a brief outlook towards the potential clinical applications of CBH analysis.
+We analyzed three large public clinical databases as provided by the Autism Brain Imaging Data Exchange (study 6: ABIDE, **ref**), the Centers of Biomedical Research Excellence (study 7: COBRE, **ref**) and the the Alzheimer’s Disease Neuroimaging Initiative (study 8: ADNI, **ref**), analyzed resting state fMRI data of patients with autism spectrum disorder (ASD), schizophrenia (SCZ) and Alzheimer's disease (AD).
+Patients' data was contrasted to their respective control groups (typically developing controls for ASD, healthy control participants for SCH and individuals with mild cognitive impairment (MCI), respectively.

+In all three datasets, we used the CBH model from study 1 and projected the fMRI timeseries of all involved participants onto the Hopfield projection.
+For each participant, we obtained the average activation of all time-frames belonging to the same attractor state (4 maps per participant) and compared these across groups with a permutation test, controlled for the family-wise error rate across brain regions and attractor states (122*4 comparisons).

+We found several significant differences the mean attractor activation of patients as compared to the respective controls.
+In ASD, all four attractor activation maps showed significant differences ({numref}`clinical-validity`A, **table**), characterized by altered activation in the *precuneus, posterior congulate, sensory-motor system, posterior insula, and cerebellum*.

+In SCZ, the most prominent differences were found in the subsystem for internal context, with elevated activity of regions that are not typically active in this state, including the *thalamus, the striatum and several cortical regions* ({numref}`clinical-validity`B, **table**).
+Additional activation increases in *visual and motor* areas were observed in the active inference subsystem.

+In the AD vs. MCI comparison, we found significant differences in two of the four attractor activation maps ({numref}`clinical-validity`C, **table**), indicating changes in the resting state activity of subsystems for passive inference and internal context (both of which together host long-term memory processes, see {numref}`task-validity`F).
+At the regional level, differences are characterized by altered activation in the *dorsolateral prefrontal cortex (DLPFC) and the cerebellum*.

 :::{figure} figures/state_analysis.*
 :name: clinical-validity
 Outlook: Empirical Hopfield-networks' clinical validity.
 :::

-Here I refer to {numref}`rest-validity`.

 # Discussion